elliottwuTW/expense-tracker-aws-ebs/README.md

 ### Features

-User can
+Users can

 - register an account with an email only
 - login with email and password
-- login with facebook accounts
+- login with facebook or google accounts
 - logout accounts
-- view the matched expenses corresponding to the filter setting
+- see the duration of records by month
-- see the duration of expense records
+- create a new expense/income record
-- filter the expense records by setting year/month, tag, or sort ways
+- browse the records by filtering record type, time, category, or the way of sorting
-- create a new expense record
+- update a specific record
-- update a specific expense record information
+- delete a specific record
-- delete a specific expense record
+- see the balance by month
-- keep their filter setting after returning to the main page
+- keep the same filter setting when returning to the main page

 ### Demo